jmzkChain/jmzk/README.md

-# everiToken -  World's First Token-cutomized Public Chain for Token Economy and for Everyone
+# everiToken - World's First Token-customized Public Chain for Token Economy and for Everyone

 Welcome to the everiToken source code repository!